tomuxmon/bevy_roguelike/README.md

 ### bevy inventory

-This crate contains basic implementation of the inventory and equipment containers.
+This crate contains a basic implementation of the inventory and equipment containers.
 Items are Bevy's [Entities](https://docs.rs/bevy/latest/bevy/prelude/struct.Entity.html).
 Both inventory and equipment implement utility methods to `take` and `add` items.
 The only difference between inventory and equipment is that the equipment also has a generic type parameter to specify item type.
-Inventory and Equipment structures below.
+Inventory and Equipment structures are below.

 ```rust
 //...